-Presented by Dr Chris Clark, Military History Section, on Friday 1 November 2002 beside the Roll of Honour at the Memorial.
+Originally presented by Dr Chris Clark, Military History Section, on Friday 1 November 2002 beside the Roll of Honour at the Memorial, as part of the Roll of Honour Talks series.

 Download the talk - 11:11min (2.6 Mb Mp3)